Sriram Raghavan: Early life

 film, The Eight Column Affair, which went on win the National Film Award in 1987.
-He is the brother of Sridhar Raghavan, a writer known for the television series, C.I.D., and the 2019 action thriller, War.
+He is the brother of Shridhar Raghavan, a writer known for the television series, C.I.D., and the 2019 action thriller, War.

 Career

 Raghavan started his career before joining the FTII for Stardust, but left since he wasn't interested in it.
 Post his FTII studies, he made a documentary Raman Raghav, with Raghuvir Yadav.